sctlcd/match-the-memory-latest-version/README.md

 ##### [Main page](https://github.com/sctlcd/match-the-memory/blob/master/index.html) <a name="Mainpage"></a>

 - A button 'Let's play' opens a Start popup asking the player to enter a player name.
-This entry is requiered prior to start the game.
+This entry is required prior to start the game.
 - By hitting 'Let's play' from the Start popup the user trigger the timer / the beginning of the game.
 - When a card is selected it triggers a flip effect which makes the figure of the card visible.
 - Only 2 cards can be visible at the same time.
-- If the 2 visible cards match the 2 cards disappear if not both cards are flipped back.
+- If the 2 visible cards match the 2 cards fade if not both cards are flipped back.
 - Each try of matching 2 pair of cards count for 1 move.
 - The current level, timer and moves in progress of the game round are displayed on the screen
 - The reset button reset the timer and the moves of the current level.
 - The exit button starts the game over. (the user name has to be enter again)
 - When all cards are matched a Result popup show the player's results : player name, level, time and moves it took to finish the game round.
 A 'Level up' button triggers a level up game round.